Welcome to the #1 online resource for burial insurance available.

 Yes, traditional burial insurance policies sold by an insurance agent is a life insurance policy and both pay a death benefit.
 Companies use marketing terms that often just confuse you.

 If it’s sold by a insurance agent, it’s going to be a life insurance policy regardless if it’s marketed as funeral insurance or burial insurance policies.
+And, as with all life insurance policies, you have a 30 day free look period that allows you to cancel for any reason and get 100% of your money back.

 Hopefully this simplifies the confusion.